 When it can't be cut (or reached) with shears or cutters, a hacksaw will often do the trick.
 A mini hacksaw (6" is a popular size) is a multi-purpose must-have for any DIYer, and can allow you to cut in places inaccessible to larger cutting tools (in extremely cramped spaces, you can even wrap the end of a loose hacksaw blade and work it with your fingers).
 Hacksaws can cut wood, steel, brass and plastic, making them one of the most versatile cutting tools around.
 You'll be glad to have one handy when dealing with rusted screws, nuts and bolts!

-Pro Tip: You'll be able to find common plumbing supplies like PTFE tape, plumber's putty, sealant (we recommend Goop) and PVC primer and cement rather easily if your town has any kind of home improvement or hardware store...but having some ready to go in your toolbox or drawer is always a plus.
+Pro Tip: You'll be able to find common plumbing supplies like PTFE tape, and plumber's putty rather easily if your town has any kind of home improvement or hardware store...but having some ready to go in your toolbox or drawer is always a plus.

 For Copper Systems